OpenLake/Introduction_CPP/README.md

 ### Tyep 1:

-Contain any contructive change to the repo including any single character changes.
+Contain any constructive change to the repo including any single character changes.

 ### Type 2: